No matter where you go in Italy, there is no bad destination choice, but it’s normal to ask – north Italy or south Italy?

 Alongside its world famous cities, Northern Italy has fantastic beaches.
 And the capital of all seaside tourism in the north is Rimini on the Adriatic coast – famous for its fine sandy beaches and promenade of bars, restaurants, hotels, and nightclubs.

 Located in the Emilia-Romagna region of northern Italy, it’s also within an easy distance from Ravenna, the Republic of San Marino, and Le Marche region.

 Within Rimini is a beautiful historic center, Roman ruins, and interesting museums.
 Most tourists flock to Marina Centro and Lungomare Augustore but beaches up and down North Italy’s coastline offer beach chairs for hire for a daily fee and are more family-friendly than the boisterous tourist beaches.

-Northern Italy: Nature, hiking and countryside escapes
+Northern Italy: Nature, Hiking and Countryside Escapes

-Northern Italy offers the country’s best-known landscapes.
+Northern Italy also offers some of the country’s best-known landscapes.

 One thing worth looking up is the food train that runs around these lakes serving up local food from the lakes as you take in the breath-taking views!

 Further north are the Italian Alps and the Dolomites in the east, Europe’s most easily recognizable mountains.

 Winter sports enthusiasts and hikers are best to base themselves in Molveno or Madonna di Campiglio to scale the Brenta massif.

 The eight provinces of Northern Italy all offer unique culinary traditions, influenced by neighbouring countries such as France, Austria, and Slovenia.